Z3BRO/Flipper-Zero-RGB/README.md

 Leds, Pack of 10 - https://www.digikey.com/en/products/detail/adafruit-industries-llc/4492/11569136

 Thin gauge wire (im using 28 gauge bc its what i had) - https://shorturl.at/vBLY6

+When purchasing the PCB's make sure to have the thickness set to 0.6mm and the layer ammount set as 2.

 # Firmware stuff